 Settlement Negotiations

 Many Walnut Creek investment fraud cases resolve through negotiated settlements before reaching a final hearing.
-Our experience with both sides of these disputes informs effective settlement strategy.
+Our experience with both sides of these disputes informs effective settlement strategy, and FINRA’s high mediation settlement rate reflects the value of well-prepared negotiation.

 Hearing Representation